Alabama Family Assistance (FA) Program #

 Alabama Medicaid #

-In Alabama, Medicaid covers children of any age and pregnant women with family incomes below 146% of the federal poverty level.
+Medicaid in Alabama covers children of any age and pregnant women with family incomes below 146% of the federal poverty level.
 Children with family incomes up to 317% of poverty qualify for ALL Kids (CHIP).

 How do I apply for Medicaid in Alabama?